-Whole organisation: 8% Senior Management: Nil Indago Board: Nil
+Whole organisation: 17% Senior Management: 25%

+HCD Board: Nil

-The Board typically carries out a Board performance assessment on an annual basis where the performance of the Chairman is reviewed and assessed by the other Directors, and the Chairman reviews and assesses the performance of the other Directors.
+The Board typically carries out a Board performance assessment on an annual basis where the performance of the Chair is reviewed and assessed by the other Directors, and the Chair reviews and assesses the performance of the other Directors.

-During the year under review, the Board conducted an informal review during the year of its performance.
+During the year under review, the Board conducted an informal review of its performance.

 The Board conducts formal strategy sessions as appropriate to provide the opportunity for Directors and management to review operations and consider proposed future activities.
-It is proposed to conduct a formal strategy session in 2018.
 Given the size of the Board and management team there are also frequent opportunities for less formal strategy discussions.